Start Annotation

 Annotera’s 2D Bounding Box Annotation Workflow

-Our workflow is built around accuracy, scalability, and consistency:
+Our workflow is built around three core principles: accuracy, scalability, and consistency.

-1. Video ingestion and segmentation based on project objectives
+• Video ingestion and segmentation — Organize projects based on your objectives

-2. Custom annotation guideline development aligned with model requirements
+• Custom annotation guidelines — Develop standards aligned with your model requirements

-3. Frame-level 2D bounding box annotation with persistent object tracking
+• Frame-level annotation — Apply 2D bounding boxes with persistent object tracking

-4. Multi-stage quality assurance focused on temporal consistency
+• Multi-stage quality assurance — Focus on temporal consistency and accuracy

-Moreover, this structured, service-driven approach reduces rework, accelerates training cycles, and ensures consistent annotation quality as video volumes scale.
+This structured approach reduces rework, accelerates training cycles, and ensures consistent annotation quality as your video volumes scale.

 Business Impact of High-Quality Video Bounding Boxes